-Bitterbrush, big sagebrush and/or sprouting shrubs remain in the overstory with annual non-native species, likely cheatgrass, dominating the understory.
+Sagebrush and/or sprouting shrubs remain in the overstory with annual non-native species, likely cheatgrass, dominating the understory.
 Trace amounts of desirable bunchgrasses may be present.

 Time and lack of disturbance allows for shrubs to reestablish.
 Sprouting shrubs such as rabbitbrush will be the first to reappear after fire.
-Probability of bitterbrush/sagebrush establishment is extremely low.
+Probability of sagebrush establishment is extremely low, especially if fire becomes frequent on the site.